OpenEvalProject/evals/manuscripts/elife-85039/v3/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/85039/elife-85039-fig3-v3.jpg)

 **Figure 3.:** (a) General scheme of the Nurr1-RXRα/3xNBRE-luciferase cellular transcriptional reporter assay. (b) Nurr1-RXRα/3xBNRE-luciferase transcriptional reporter assay performed in SK-N-BE(2)-C cells treated with RXRα ligand (1 µM) or DMSO (dotted line); see Figure 3—source data 1 for data plotted.
 Data are normalized to DMSO (n=9 replicates), represent the mean ± s.d., and representative of two or more independent experiments.
-Statistical testing was performed and p-values were calculated using the Brown-Forsythe and Welch multiple comparisons test relative to DMSO control treated condition.Figure 3—source data 1.
+Statistical testing was performed and p-values were calculated using the Brown-Forsythe and Welch multiple comparisons test relative to DMSO control treated condition.

-## Nurr1-RXRα activation is not correlated with pharmacological RXRα agonism
+### Nurr1-RXRα activation is not correlated with pharmacological RXRα agonism

 Agonist binding to the NR LBD stabilizes an active conformation that facilitates coactivator protein interaction at the AF-2 surface via a ‘charge clamp’ mechanism (Savkur and Burris, 2004) that is important for binding LXXLL-containing motifs present within coactivator proteins resulting in an increase in transcription (Kojetin and Burris, 2013).
 The Nurr1 LBD does not interact with canonical coregulator proteins because it contains a reversed ‘charge clamp’ in its AF-2 surface (Wang et al., 2003), implicating ligand-dependent coactivator interaction with RXRα in the mechanism of Nurr1-RXRα activation.